3800 Shellfish Aquaculture

 19.1 A leaseholder may apply to transfer a lease by completing a Lease Transfer Form supplied by the Department, and signed and notarized by the parties making and receiving the transfer, provided that the aquaculture operation remains the same, including size, species, gear, and method of culturing.

-19.2 The Department shall not transfer a Shellfish Aquaculture Subaqueous Land Lease without a complete and accepted Shellfish Aquaculture Subaqueous Land Lease Application from the party to whom the lease is being transferred, a boundary survey as specified in subsection 14.1, evidence of bond and liability coverage as specified in Section 7.0, and full payment of all application and lease fees.
+19.2 The Department shall not transfer a Shellfish Aquaculture Subaqueous Land Lease without a complete and accepted Shellfish Aquaculture Subaqueous Land Lease Application from the party to whom the lease is to be transferred, evidence of bond and liability coverage as specified in Section 7.0, full payment of all application and lease fees, and a boundary survey as specified in subsection 14.1.
+The boundary survey shall not be required when the transferring party retains some portion of the lease ownership.

 19.3 The party to whom the lease is being transferred shall be responsible for paying the lease application fee prior to the completion of the transfer.